m0s0lawrence/ApoTrack/README.md

 # ApoTrack
 ## Analysis of APOBEC hairpins in RNA

-List of ApoTrack sites for human genome build hg19:
+List of ApoTrack sites in RNA transcripts (coordinates are given for human genome build hg19):

   [apotrack.sites.hg19.txt](apotrack.sites.hg19.txt)